Skip to content

 View on GitHub

 The Bernstein-Vazirani (BV) algorithm [1], named after Ethan Bernstein and Umesh Vazirani, is a basic quantum algorithm.
-It gives a linear speed-up with respect to its classical counterpart, in the oracle complexity setting.
+It gives a linear speedup compared to its classical counterpart, in the oracle complexity setting.

 The algorithm treats the following problem: